hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 ![Unseal with HSM](/assets/images/vault-hsm-autounseal.png)

+In some large organizations, there is a fair amount of complexity in designating key officers, who might be available to unseal Vault installations as the most common pattern is to deploy Vault immutably.
+As such automating unseal using an HSM provides a simplified yet secure way of unsealing Vault nodes as they get deployed.

 Vault pulls its encrypted master key from storage and transit it through the HSM for decryption via  **PKCS \#11 API**.
 Once the master key is decrypted, Vault uses the master key to decrypt the encryption key to resume with Vault